margiechubin/chocolate-chips/src/content/keyboard-nav/keyboard-nav.md

 #### Menu example
 * use arrow keys to move up and down the menu items
 * items should not control their own focus (be tab-able)

+The following is an iframe, which is probably not accessible so if you can't see the image (or it fails) it is a gif of using keyboard navigation on a menu button.
-<iframe src="https://giphy.com/embed/MFI3BIo0GocinxfhKa" width="402" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>
+<iframe src="https://giphy.com/embed/MFI3BIo0GocinxfhKa" width="402" height="480" frameBorder="0" class="giphy-embed" allowFullScreen aria-hidden="true"></iframe>

 ### Focus on the user

 Focus Indicators - Can you see where you are on the page?

 * If an element is interactive, it must have a visible focus state
 * Browsers provide native focus states for native browser elements.
     - Can remove them using `outline:0` or `outline:none`.
     - Native focus states are not consistent across browsers, which is a reason to replace them
-    - TLDR; you can remove native focus states IF you replace them
+    - **TLDR; you can remove native focus states IF you replace them**
 * The Chrome Extension [Focus Indicator](https://chrome.google.com/webstore/detail/focus-indicator/heeoeadndnhebmfebjccbhmccmaoedlf) displays a focus indicator on all active elements, even if it is suppressed

 **Focus Order** is the idea that the order in which items on the page receive focus should be logical.
 The focus order is based on the order of elements in the DOM.